-Set of 10 forged steel tent stakes.
-Extra-durable.
-Easily withstands hammer strikes.
+A set of 10 forged steel tent stakes are extra-durable and easily withstands hammer strikes.
 Built-in hook and hole for easier tent pitching.
-Corrosion resistant.
+Corrosion-resistant coating keeps stakes protected over time.

 These are heavier and larger than the average tent stake.